ikkyopenrepository/twitkey/README.md

 # twitkey
-Twitkey is a simple casual game
+Twitkey is a simple casual game.